 As the Pride of Canterbury is of a similar design to the Pride of Kent and Pride of Burgundy you’ll be able to find a similar range of facilities onboard.
 All of these ensure you have a pleasurable and enjoyable journey across the channel.
 Onboard you’ll find a restaurant, brasserie, bar and cafe, shop, arcade games area and children’s area.
 There’s also lots of seating, club class lounge and a bureau de change with atm.
 You’ll even find a Costa Coffee onboard if you just simply can’t do without your daily Americano, Latte or Expresso.

 The onboard restaurant offers a range of meals suitable for a variety of ages and tastes.
 Meanwhile, the cafe and bar offer the ideal alternative if you want a snack or drink.

 Families with children will love the variety of things to keep them happy.
-There’s a children’s play area and a variety of seating where they can sit and watch films or play games.
+There is a children’s play area and a variety of seating where they can sit and watch films or play games.

 As with all of the Dover to Calais ferries, due to the short distance and travelling times there are no cabins available.
-Instead the space has been utilised to provide a variety of comfortable seating and of course the club lounge which can be accessed at a cost.
+Instead, space has been utilised to provide a variety of comfortable seating and of course the club lounge which can be accessed at a cost.

 Those with mobility issues will find that the ship is very accessible and staff are always available to help.
 If you’re planning to get the Dover to Calais ferry, ensure you keep an eye out for the Pride of Burgundy!